2022 European heatwaves: June heatwave

-On 28 June, Tromsø reached 29.7 C and Saltdal reached 31.6 C, both records for June.
-Mehamn reached 30.8 C, higher than its previous record for June by almost 10 degrees.
+On 28 June, Tromsø Municipality reached 29.7 C and Saltdal Municipality reached 31.6 C, both records for June.
+The village of Mehamn reached 30.8 C, higher than its previous record for June by almost 10 degrees.

 July heatwave

-In July, the Norwegian Meteorological Institute reported that several areas may reach temperatures higher than 30 C. In Stavanger, temperatures are forecasted to reach 32 C. In Nordland, 20 and 21 July were forecasted to be the hottest days, with temperatures above 25 C. In Øst-Finnmark and Finnmarksvidda, temperatures on 21 and 22 July were predicted to reach 25 C. However, the Meteorological Institute does not believe that any national records will be broken.
+In July, the Norwegian Meteorological Institute reported that several areas may reach temperatures higher than 30 C. In Stavanger, temperatures are forecasted to reach 32 C. In Nordland county, 20 and 21 July were forecasted to be the hottest days, with temperatures above 25 C. In Øst-Finnmark and Finnmarksvidda, temperatures on 21 and 22 July were predicted to reach 25 C. However, the Meteorological Institute does not believe that any national records will be broken.

-On 22 July, Oslo measured its highest temperature since 2009, when the temperature reached 34.0°C.

 Poland

 On 19 June, temperatures in western Poland exceeded 36 C. In Słubice, the highest temperature was 38.3 C, which equals the record for highest June temperature (set in 2019).
 Once again, temperatures peaked at the end of the month.
 On 30 June, nine meteorological stations recorded record-breaking monthly temperatures.
 New monthly records were also set on 1 July.
 In Tarnów, the temperature reached 37.7 C, breaking the record for July.
 Krosno recorded 35.5 C, the highest temperature in that station's history.

-On 22 June, a one-year-old boy mistakenly left in a car died in Szczecin.
 On 24 June, a man died in the queue of cars at the Polish-Ukrainian border by suspected overheating.
-On 26 June in Płońsk, a man died from suspected sunstroke.
+On 26 June in Płońsk, a man died from a suspected sunstroke.

 Portugal

 According to Instituto Português do Mar e da Atmosfera (IPMA), the heatwave was the longest and had the greatest area extension of any July heatwave in Portugal since 1941.
 Two towns in the central part of the country, Alvega and Mora, registered maximum daily temperatures between 40 and 46 C for ten days in a row, and Pinhão, a town situated in Northern Portugal's Douro Valley, recorded 47.0 C, the highest temperature ever recorded in the month of July.

 In July, a total of 30,000 ha were burnt by wildfires in Leiria, blocking a part of the A1 motorway that runs from Porto to Lisbon.
 In Algarve, a fire began in the city of Faro that spread to the Quinta do Lago resort.
 According to the Civil Protection Authority, at least 135 people were injured since the wildfires began.
 A pilot died when his waterbombing plane crashed in Vila Nova de Foz Côa while combating wildfires in the region.

-At least 238 people died because of the heat, with 187 injuries.
+At least 238 people died and 187 were injured because of the heat.
 According to the Portuguese Health Ministry, the heatwave killed 1,063 people between 7 and 18 July.
-A further three people – two firefighters and a civilian – were killed in wildfires.
+Three people—two firefighters and a civilian—died in wildfires triggered by the heatwaves.